kumahq/kuma-website/docs/docs/dev/policies/mesh.md

 #### Policies

-When creating new [Policies](/policies) we also must specify to what `Mesh` they belong, this can be done in the following way:
+When creating new [Policies](/policies) we also must specify to what `Mesh` they belong.
+This can be done in the following way:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"